mongodb/specifications/source/initial-dns-seedlist-discovery.rst

    Parsed hostname: ``test4.test.mongodb.com``

-2. No error/exception raised constructing a MongoClient object

-3. An error/exception is raised when doing the ping operation, with the message that there were no SRV records found for ``test4.test.mongodb.com``.
+2. An error/exception is raised when doing the ping operation, with the message that there were no SRV records found for ``test4.test.mongodb.com``.

 Multiple Names in URI